kira-rose/cx/README.md

 cx find all TODO comments in this project cx count lines of code by file type cx replace all tabs with spaces in python files

+# Complex scripts
+cx write a python script to parse json files and extract emails cx create a bash script that backs up my documents folder
 ```

 ## How It Works

 1. You describe what you want in natural language
-2. The LLM may use the **bash tool** to investigate your system:
+2. The LLM may use tools to investigate your system:
+   - **bash** — quick commands for exploration
+   - **claude_code** — create complex multi-language scripts
+3. After gathering context, it suggests a command
+4. You confirm (`y`) or abort (`n`)
+5. If confirmed, the command runs with full terminal output

+## Tools

+### bash
+Simple commands for system investigation:
 - List directories
 - Check file contents
 - Examine system state
-3. After gathering context, it suggests a command
-4. You confirm (`y`) or abort (`n`)
-5. If confirmed, the command runs with full terminal output

-## Tool Calling

-The LLM has access to a `bash` tool for system investigation.
-This allows it to:

-- Explore your file structure before suggesting `find` commands
-- Check what's running before suggesting `kill` commands
-- Read config files to understand your setup
-- Verify paths and filenames exist
+- Verify paths and filenames

 Investigation commands are shown in gray:
 ```